WGL-2024/WGL_repo_2024/AP-protocol.md

 4. Proceed as follows based on packet type:

 ### Flood Messages
-TODO  (If the packet is flood related, follow the rules in the flood section)
+Refer to the Network Initialization section of the protocol.

 ### Normal Messages
 1. check whether to drop or not the package based on the PDR,